Tunisia at the Africa Cup of Nations

-Tunisia has participated in the Africa Cup of Nations 21 times, and holds the record for the number of consecutive participations with 17, as the team has not been absent from the competition since the 1994 edition on its home soil.
+Tunisia has participated in the Africa Cup of Nations 22 times, and holds the record for the number of consecutive participations with 17, as the team has not been absent from the competition since the 1994 edition on its home soil.
 The first participation was in the 1962 edition in Ethiopia.
 Tunisia played their first match on 14 January 1962 and lost to the host country team 2–4 in the semi-final.
 However, Tunisia beat Uganda 3–0 in the third place match to win the bronze medal.
 Tunisia hosted the event for the first time during the 1965 edition, where the team reached the final and lost to the defending champions Ghana 0–2 after extra time to add the silver medal.

 In the next two decades, the team participated only twice, finishing fourth in the 1978 edition in Ghana and being eliminated from the group stage in the 1982 edition in Libya.
 After failing to qualify for the next five editions, the team returned to the competition, hosting the 1994 edition and achieving the worst participation in its history and on home soil after losing to Mali 0–2 and drawing against Zaire 1–1, eliminating it from the group stage.
 In the 1996 edition, led by Polish coach Henryk Kasperczak, the team reached the final, but lost to hosts South Africa 0–2.
 Eight years later, in the 2004 edition hosted by Tunisia for the third time, the team won the title for the first time in its history, led by the French coach Roger Lemerre with a respectable generation of players, after defeating Senegal in the quarter-finals and Nigeria in the semi-finals, and defeated Morocco in the final match 2–1.

-Since then, the team has not achieved noticeable results, as it was eliminated from the group stage in 2010, 2013 and 2023, exited from the quarter-finals in 2006, 2008, 2012, 2015, 2017 and 2021, and achieved fourth place in 2019.
-In total, Tunisia have participated in the African Cup of Nations 21 times, playing 83 matches, with 25 wins, 30 draws and 28 losses, scoring 100 goals and conceding 97.
+Since then, the team has not achieved noticeable results, as it was eliminated from the group stage in 2010, 2013 and 2023, exited from the round of 16 in 2025, eliminated from the quarter-finals in 2006, 2008, 2012, 2015, 2017 and 2021, and achieved fourth place in 2019.
+In total, Tunisia have participated in the African Cup of Nations 22 times, playing 87 matches, with 26 wins, 32 draws and 29 losses, scoring 106 goals and conceding 103.
 The nation's biggest victories at the tournament were 4–0 wins against Ethiopia on 12 November 1965 and against Mauritania on 16 January 2022.
 Tunisia's biggest defeats were 3–0 losses against Cameroon on 10 February 2000, against Guinea on 30 January 2006, and against the Ivory Coast on 26 January 2013.
 Francileudo Santos is the top-scoring Tunisian player at the tournament with ten total goals, while Youssef Msakni has appeared in a record 29 matches across eight tournaments between 2010 and 2023.